gdfella-226/BoardMaker/README.md

 # BoardMaker

-Windows Graphic Editor (analogue of [Boardmaker7 Editor](https://goboardmaker.com/pages/boardmaker-7)) realising main functions of the original application according to the contract Desktop application created with .NET WPF
+Windows Graphic Editor (analogue of [Boardmaker7 Editor](https://goboardmaker.com/pages/boardmaker-7)) realising main functions of the original sofware according to the contract

+Desktop application created with .NET WPF

 ## Project has not been finished due the customer's buanckruptcy